ValleyAgriculturalSoftware/VAS-Support/_posts/ingredients/2014-02-26-deleting-an-ingredient.markdown

 ---

-{% infoblock danger Prior to deleting an ingredient, make sure the ingredient isn’t used in any recipe or premix. %}
+{% infoblock warning Prior to deleting an ingredient, make sure the ingredient isn’t used in any recipe or premix. %}

 1. Click on the **Ingredients** icon from the ribbon bar.